HL7/fhir-specialty-rx/input/pages/message-submission.md

 ### Synchronous or asynchronous response

-Specialty Rx Query Responses are expected to be systematically produced using data in the patient's electronic health record.
+**Specialty Rx Query Responses** are expected to be systematically produced using data in the patient's electronic health record.
 They may be returned synchronously or asynchronously in near real-time.
+The *requesting system* cannot influence which behavior occurs; when a message is received, the *data source* determines whether it will respond synchronously or asynchronously.

-Specialty Rx Questionnaire Responses will typically require human intervention--to be returned asynchronously when complete.
+**Specialty Rx Questionnaire Responses** will typically require human intervention--to be returned asynchronously when complete.

 <br/>